 “Controlled me?
 Replaced me with some changeling?
 How much insolence must I take from you?”
 The helmet swiveled toward the orc.
 “You, give me the keys.
 I won’t ask again.
 I want to lock this elf up.”

 “My lord, once more, I beg your indulgence,” the ogre growled, “but I can afford to make no mistake.
 Everything may be as you say, but something is amiss.
-Davron is betrayed, the queen is dead.
+Davron is betrayed and slain, the queen is dead.
 If I placed these keys in the hands of an enemy, Raglar would see me killed.”

 “Are you saying I’m an enemy?” said Limax.
 The ogre took a step back.

 The helmet swiveled to Megaera.
 She thought she read doubt and distress in the gesture.
-She realized that they could not let the ogre leave.
+She realized they had to fight.
 “Don’t let the ogre touch me,” she said.